AMohamedRaafat/quiz-app/README.md

 This quiz application allows users to test their knowledge through interactive multiple-choice questions.

 ## Features

-- Multiple choice questions with instant feedback
+- Singe, Multiple choice questions with instant feedback
 - Score tracking and final results display
 - Timer for each question
 - Progress indicator